-Trump Praises Pompeo After He Cursed At NPR Reporter, Then Barred Another From Trip
+NPR Seeks 'Clarification' From State Department About Reporter Dropped From Trip

+"Over the past several days, listeners far and wide have taken the time to write to us with praise for Mary Louise, Michele, and your collective work.
+They want us to keep going and not give up.
+I can tell them and all of you, that we are committed to supporting the great journalism and ethical values of NPR News."

+The letter laid out NPR's version of events and asked the State Department to explain its justification for barring Kelemen.

-President Trump waded into a controversy between Secretary of State Mike Pompeo and NPR on Tuesday, appearing to publicly praise Pompeo for a high-profile spat with one of the network's journalists and for denying another reporter press credentials to travel with him on an upcoming trip to Europe.
+Earlier Tuesday, President Trump waded into the controversy between Pompeo and NPR, appearing to publicly praise the secretary for berating Kelly and for denying Kelemen's credentials.

-The State Department has barred NPR diplomacy correspondent Michele Kelemen from joining Pompeo's trip, days after the top U.S. diplomat publicly accused NPR host Mary Louise Kelly of lying to him after she asked him about ongoing controversies over Ukraine during an interview.
+NPR diplomacy correspondent Michele Kelemen was barred from joining Pompeo's trip, days after he publicly accused NPR host Mary Louise Kelly of lying to him about the topic of the interview and the episode following it.

-Pompeo has said Kelly had agreed to discuss only Iran – a claim he has not offered any evidence to support.
+Pompeo has said Kelly had agreed to discuss only Iran but has not offered any evidence to support that assertion.
 Kelly says she confirmed with Pompeo's press secretary that she intended to ask Pompeo about both Iran and Ukraine, a country that is key to Trump's impeachment trial.
 Kelly has produced emails that reflect those conversations.

-Trump joked about Pompeo's seeming retaliation against NPR and Kelemen during a White House event that touted his administration's long-awaited Mideast peace plan.
-As Trump acknowledged the teams that worked on the plan, his mention of Pompeo's name touched off a prolonged round of applause.
+At a White House event that touted his administration's long-awaited Mideast peace plan, Trump acknowledged the teams that worked on the plan, and his mention of Pompeo's name touched off a prolonged round of applause.

 After the crowd's ovation, the president smiled as he told Pompeo, "Wow, that's impressive.
 That was very impressive, Mike.
 That reporter couldn't have done too good a job on you yesterday."

-The reference appeared to be about his yelling at Kelly and subsequent statement calling her a liar.

-As many in his audience guffawed, Trump added, "Think you did a good job on her, actually."
+As many in his audience laughed, Trump added, "Think you did a good job on her, actually."

+The reference appeared to be about Pompeo's yelling at Kelly and subsequent statement calling her a liar.

 Some in the crowd then applauded as Trump continued, "That's good, thank you, Mike.
 Great."